This article has links to products and services we love, which we may make commission from.

 Finish your day with something sweet at the Yellow Magnolia Cafe.

-Brooklyn Botanical Garden also features in our guide to cherry blossoms in NYC.
+Brooklyn Botanical Garden is also featured in our guide to cherry blossoms in NYC.

 For the best burlesque in NYC, nowhere tops Company XIV.